y-sunflower/template-python-package/docs/contributing.md

 git push
 ```

-- Go back to your fork and click on the "Open a PR" popup
+- Navigate to your fork on GitHub and click the "Compare & pull request" button to open a new pull request.

 Congrats!
 Once your PR is merged, it will be part of `package_name`.